stellar/slingshot/zkvm/spec/ZkVM.md

 Overview:

 1. Both parties commit X quantity of funds to a shared contract protected by a simple 2-of-2 multisig predicate.
 This allows each party to net-send or net-receive up to X units.
 2. Parties can close the channel mutually at any time, signing off a transaction that distributes the latest balances.
 They can even choose the target addresses arbitrarily.
-E.g. if one party needs to make an on-chain payment, they can have their balance split in two output: _payment_ and _change_ immediately when closing a channel, without having to make an additional transaction.
+E.g. if one party needs to make an on-chain payment, they can have their balance split in two outputs: _payment_ and _change_ immediately when closing a channel, without having to make an additional transaction.
 3. Parties can _independently close_ the channel at any time using a _pre-signed authorization predicate_, that encodes a distribution of balances with the hard-coded pay-out outputs.
 4. Each payment has a corresponding pre-signed authorization reflecting a new distribution.
 5. To prevent publication of a transaction using a _stale_ authorization predicate: